refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

 As you can see, Refinery makes it insanely easy to quickly add new extensions to manage various areas of a site.

-But I’ve noticed one problem.
-The “2011 Music Awards” is showing up in the middle when it makes more sense to order the events with the latest event at the top.
-To fix this we need to understand what’s happening under the hood of a Refinery extension.
-Let’s dive in.
+But I've noticed one problem.
+The "2011 Music Awards" is showing up in the middle when it makes more sense to order the events with the latest event at the top.
+To fix this we need to understand what's happening under the hood of a Refinery extension.
+Let's dive in.

 ### Testing your extension